rodhash/rodhash/README.md

 - 🌱 I’m currently learning ..................
 Node ecosystem, Express and all it's glory
 - 🕺 I’m looking to collaborate on ......
 JS or Python projects
 - 🤔 One of my favorite phrases ........
 When everything is priority, nothing is priority (Max Geringher)
 - ⚡ Fun fact about me .......................
-I don't like most social media, it's toooo distractive.
-Preferred contact: email, cel or linkedin
+I don't like most social media, too distractive!
+Preferred contact: email/cel/linkedin
 - 📫 How to reach me: ........................
 Links below